jaredwesner/tic-tac-toe/README.md

 # Yet Another Tic Tac Toe Project

 This is yet another implementation of Tic Tac Toe.
-Made by me exclusively to the VanHackathon.
-This was a solution to a challenge presented by BroadbandTV.
+This is a solution to a challenge presented by BroadbandTV and I have made it exclusively to the VanHackathon.

 Here are the features of this project:
 * Fully functional RESTful API